Are You Board Certified in Family or Internal Medicine and Working in the Emergency Room?

 - Met all of our other eligibility requirements for board certification

 If you are a physician who has spent your career working in the emergency room of your hospital, you deserve the opportunity to pursue board certification in your area of expertise to demonstrate to your peers, employers, and patients that you have mastered the specialty in addition to family or internal medicine.
+What’s more, you will come away with a verifiable record that you have the knowledge and skills to provide exceptional emergency care in virtually any setting.
 Contact us today to learn more about your options.
-The ABPS is the official board certifying body of the American Association of Physician Specialists, Inc.®
+As a nationally recognized choice for board certification, we are fully committed to providing physicians a pathway to certification in the specialties they practice.